Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/README.md

 The BuildReport class lets you access information about your last build, and helps you profile the time spent building your project and the builds disk size footprint.
 This information may help you improving your build times and build sizes.
 This script allows you to inspect this information graphically in the Editor UI, making it more easily accessible than the script APIs would.

 Disclaimer
 ==========

 This package is provided as-is, with no support from Unity Technologies.
 We plan to add a built-in and supported UI for the BuildReport feature in a future version of Unity, but until then, this package serves as a demonstration on how you can access the BuildReport information today.

-In particular, this package gets the information it can from the BuildReport Scripting API (https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html), but some information in the BuildReport object is not yet exposed through public APIs.
+In particular, this package gets the information it can from the BuildReport Scripting API (https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html).
-This package uses the SerializedObject class to access some of those internals through Unity's serialization system.
-Since internal data structures are subject to change, this package may stop working in future versions of Unity.

 Usage
 =====